sandstorm-io/sandstorm/docs/administering/active-directory.md

 domain are allowed to use Sandstorm.

 To connect to Active Directory via SAML, you must enable Active Directory Federation Services (AD FS).
 We will assume you have already done this.
-We also assume that the Sandstorm server can reach the Active Directory server, e.g. they are on the same VPN, or firewall rules permit them to communicate.
+We also assume that your users' web browsers can reach the the Sandstorm server as well as the AD server.
+With SAML, all communication between the Service Provider (Sandstorm) and the Identity Provider (AD) is through the browser.
+The only server-to-server communication happens during setup, where AD FS fetches a configuration XML file from Sandstorm.
+If desired, the admin can avoid this server-to-server communication be by downloading the XML from Sandstorm and then uploading it to AD separately.

 Note that AD FS requires that your Sandstorm server supports HTTPS with a valid certificate.
 You can use a private CA for this, but setting up a private CA is beyond the scope of this document.